antarctica/PolarRoute/docs/source/sections/Command_line_interface.rst

 Command Line Interface
 ###############################

-The PolarRoute package provides 4 CLI entry points, intended to be used in succession to plan a route through a digital enviroment.
+The PolarRoute package provides 4 CLI entry points, intended to be used in succession to plan a route through a digital environment.

 .. figure:: ./Figures/PolarRoute_CLI.png
    :align: center